Horizontal-org/Tella-website/docs/For organizations/dropbox.md

 #### Submitted Reports {#submitted-reports}

 - The Submitted tab displays reports that have been successfully submitted to the Dropbox server.
-- In the Submitted tab, you can view and review the submitted reports.
+- In the Submitted tab, you can view and deleted the submitted reports.

 :::info
 If the internet connection is interrupted, reports will go to the "Outbox" tab and you will need to manually resume the submission.